 High-level strategic decisions are discussed and taken by the full Board.
 Investment decisions (above a de minimis level) are taken by the full Board.
 Operational decisions are taken by the Managing Directors within the framework approved in the annual financial plan and within a framework of Board-approved authorisation levels.

 The Board regulations define a framework of high-level authorities that maps the structure of delegation below Board level, as well as specifying issues which remain within the Board’s preserve.
 The Board typically meets at least ten times a year to consider a formal schedule of matters, including the operating performance of the business, and to review LTG’s financial plan and business model.

-The Board is made up of four Executive Directors, and four Non-Executive Directors.
+The Board is made up of three Executive Directors, and three Non-Executive Directors.
 The Board considers that the Non-Executive Directors bring an independent judgement to bear, and is satisfied that between the Directors, it has an effective and appropriate balance of independence on the one hand, and knowledge of the Company on the other, to enable it to discharge its duties and responsibilities effectively.